What is Applied Behavior Analysis? Can Applied Behavior Analysis help analyzed behavioral issues?

 Why is it more preferred than other therapeutic methods for autism?

 It is a derivative of behaviorism.
 Behaviorism was an old approach that was created in the 1920s by the behaviorist, B.F.
-Skinner, who was contemplated to be the most significant American psychologist during that time.
-Due to the outgrowth, Applied Behavior Analysis became the most well-understood and well-established strategy among others, though it is gentler, more broad-ranging than behaviorism.
+Skinner, was contemplated to be the most significant American psychologist during that time.
+Due to the outgrowth, applied behavior analysis became the most well-understood and well-established strategy among others, though it is gentler, and more broad-ranging than behaviorism.

 The Efficacy of ABA Approach for Children in The Autism Spectrum

 - ABA Is Effective In Challenging Behaviors

 Children who are on the autism spectrum exhibit specific behaviors which are dissimilar, and there will be moments wherein the responses shown are bordering on the challenging side much like aggression and self-destruction or abuse.
 Applied behavior analysis is often recognized as an efficient method to minimize such adverse, injurious behaviors and at the same time, encourage desired demeanors.

 Measurement Of Success Is Made Achievable